langrich History, Family Crest & Coats of Arms

 The surname langrich was first found in Somerset at Langridge, a civil parish and small village that dates back to the Domesday Book where it was listed as Lancheris.
 Literally, the place name means "long ridge," from the Old English words "lang" + hrycg."

 St Mary Magdalene's Church at Langridge dates back to the 12th century.
 "The church is an ancient structure with a square tower, and consists of a nave and chancel, between which is a highly-enriched Norman arch; there is a Norman arch of plainer character in the south porch.
 In rebuilding the rectoryhouse a few years since, several coffins and skulls, and a silver-mounted battle-axe, were discovered."
 "The Langridges of Sussex appear to be indigenous to that county, and the name De Langrigg is found there in the 14th century."

 Langbridge Manor is a manor house on the Isle of Wight.
 It is related to Ashey manor (also on the Isle of Wight) as it seems that both were granted in the early 13th century.
 As of 1912, it was the property of Mr. Edward Carter, who purchased it in 1906.

 Early History of the langrich family

-Another 198 words (14 lines of text) are included under the topic Early langrich History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our langrich research.
+Another 77 words (6 lines of text) are included under the topic Early langrich History in all our PDF Extended History products and printed products wherever possible.

 langrich Spelling Variations